MorganBergen/JavaScript/src/3-types-values-variables/README.md

         let template_message = `Hello ${name} how are you?`;
         console.log(template_message)   // ==> Hello Khaled how are you?

-- Template literals can hold expressions and convert them to strings
+Template literals can hold expressions and convert them to strings

         console.log(`${true + false === true}`)

-Even functions can be inserted into template literals
+Even `functions()` can be inserted into template literals

-        // even functions can be inserted into template literals function looping(size) {
+        function looping(size) {
             let output = "";
             for (let i = 0; i < size; i++) {